DrengrCoder/CppLibrary/README.md

 - 15xxx = Binding the socket failed, the last 3 digits will be 'errno' and will provide more specific details.
 - 16xxx = Starting to listen on a network port failed, the last 3 digits will be 'errno' and will provide more specific details.
 - 17xxx = Attempting to accept the next connection in the queue failed, the last 3 digits will be 'errno' and will provide more specific details.

+## Binary descriptions

+Binary programs have been included in this project, but are not built in this project.
+They have been included here as common tools used across all systems I develop on and may have limited use for most users.

+### cppnamelint (third-party)

+The [CppNameLint project](https://github.com/dougpuob/cppnamelint/tree/master) was created as a way of defining custom naming conventions and applying them to your code. '.toml' files are used in conjunction with this binary file and a source file (or multiple source files) to quickly produce a report of what is and is not obeying the defined conventions.

+This has been included for testing, along with a custom config file.

+### Automated Version Incrementor program

+The Version Incrementor program has been created to quickly manage automated version number incrementation when building with GNU make.
+A make recipe should be defined that triggers the build commands and this binary program.

+This program accepts a file path to the header file that is being incremented, and a flag to denote which version number is being incremented.
+This version numbering system follows [semantic versioning 2.0.0](https://semver.org/) system, with the added number for BUILD that is automatically incremented if a flag is omitted from the Version Incrementor command line args list.

+The header file is created if it does not exist, and behaviour is undefined is passing in a directory as the argument for the file path.
+Use the -h flag with the Version Incrementor to see the list of arguments and their expected formats.

 ## Installation and Build steps